sketchboard/blog/_posts/2014-03-06-github-sketchboard.md

 Example usages:

-- Create e.g. project intro with a diagram that makes it easier to get into the project.
+- Create project intro with a diagram that makes it easier to get into the project.
 You can refer images from the repository README.md file
 - Have an overview project design at GitHub wiki
 - Update [GitHub Pages](http://pages.github.com/) technical blog with sketch diagrams